 TEAS Science Practice Questions 2026: Master the Largest Section

-The TEAS Science section is the largest part of the ATI TEAS 7 exam, accounting for 29% of your total score.
+The TEAS Science section is the largest part of the ATI TEAS 7 exam, with 50 questions that account for about 29% of your total score.
 This guide provides free practice questions and strategies to help you succeed.
+All numbers below match the current ATI content outline.

 TEAS Science Section Overview